By Indu Vijayan

 So far, the reception to Women in Autonomy has been overwhelming, with our first event selling out in a matter of days.
 Clearly, I am not alone in wanting to hear from the brilliant female innovators and influencers in this space, and to meet more like-minded women seeking a place at the table.

 I hope you’ll join me in supporting Women in Autonomy.
 It’s time for change, and I’m proud to be part of the solution.

 Indu Vijayan is a specialist in systems, software, algorithms and perception for self driving-cars.
-As the senior technical product manager at AEye, she leads software development for the company’s leading-edge artificial perception system for autonomous vehicles.
+As the Head of Product Management at AEye, she leads software development for the company’s leading-edge artificial perception system for autonomous vehicles.